plevart/mh-access/README.md

 }
 ~~~~~

-Access on field *password* and method *getPassword()* is normally prohibited to other classes, but
+Access on *password* field and *getPassword()* method is normally prohibited to other classes, but
-special *@Friend* annotations allow access to particular classes using method handles:
+special *@Friend* annotations allow access to particular classes when using method handles:

 ~~~~~ Java
 public class FriendClass1 {